NEWS

 The HMRC Making Tax Digital project will mean that from April 2026 all business owners with sales turnover in excess of £50,000 a year will have to keep their records in a digital format (accounting software or a spreadsheet that has a digital link to HMRC). from April 2027 the Turnover threshold will be reduced to £30,000

-From 2024-25 HMRC will change the basis period for income taxattion to the year of !st April to 31st March.
+From 2024-25 HMRC will change the basis period for income taxation to the year of !st April to 31st March.
 This will affect sole traders and unicorporated businesses with a year end other than 31st March or 5th April.
 Companies are not affected.

 All VAT registered businesses are required to keep digital records and submit a VAT return through MTD-compliant software or buy bridging software to continue to use spreadsheets.